-Subject to eligibility, one resident parking permit is required per vehicle to be parked within a Community Parking Zone (CPZ).
+Subject to eligibility, one resident parking permit is required per vehicle to be parked within a Controlled Parking Zone (CPZ).

 If we receive your application on or before the 17th of the current month, the permit will be back-dated to the beginning of that month.

 Permits applied for on or after the 18th of the month, will be forward-dated to the beginning of the following month.

 When you receive your new permit you will need to ensure it is displayed correctly.
 Failure to do so could result in the issue of a Penalty Charge Notice (PCN).